Inside: Don't get overwhelmed during the holidays. Check out these simple tips for holiday cleaning. Keep your home clean and enjoy the holidays!

-With all the things we have to do cleaning the house can often get pushed to the side until the last minute.
-Don’t stress, with a few simple tips you can keep your home clean during the holidays.
+With all the things we have to do cleaning for the holidays can often get pushed to the side until the last minute.
+Don't stress, with a few simple tips you can keep your home clean during the holidays.

 Keep your home free from dust and grime and check out these simple tips for holiday cleaning.

 You don't need a lot to do some cleaning for the holidays.
 Just some time and your normal cleaning supplies.

 Gather up all of your favorite cleaning products and get some candles going to get you in the holiday mood.
 Then you can get started with these holiday cleaning tips.

 Cleaning is so much easier to do when you aren't dealing with a bunch of clutter.
 Plus, your home will look cleaner because of less clutter.

 If you want to keep your home looking clean through the holidays I recommend starting by decluttering.
 The time that you spend decluttering will help save you time when it comes to cleaning.

 A few rooms to declutter before the holidays are:

 - Dining room

 - Guest bedroom (if you will be having guests)